typedb/typedb-examples/2025-advent-of-typeql/README.md

 If you encounter any errors, want to chat, please open an issue, post in our [Discord Help Forum or Discussion channel](https://typedb.com/discord), or [email me directly](mailto:joshua@typedb.com).

 Have fun!

+## Disclaimer

+Most of the data for this project was hallucinated by LLMs!
+Factual accuracy is not guaranteed nor intended.